SQAbin/Bin2SrcSim/README.md

 1. The irreversible loss of semantic and structural information during binary code compilation
 2. The inability to directly perform similarity detection between binary code and source code

-Our framework employs a Large Language Model (LLM) to convert binary code into source code representations, significantly improving similarity detection performance across architectures, compilers, and optimization levels.
+Our framework employs a Large Language Model (LLM) to convert binary code into source code representations, improving similarity detection performance across architectures, compilers, and optimization levels.

 ![model](assets/framwork.jpg)